cakephp/docs/en/core-libraries/time.rst

 * coptic
 * ethiopic

-.. versionadded:: 3.1
-    Non-gregorian calendar support was added in 3.1

 .. note::
     For constant strings i.e. IntlDateFormatter::FULL Intl uses ICU library that feeds its data from CLDR (http://cldr.unicode.org/) which version